 Ladies, as I wrote yesterday, there’s a group of men who do need to buck up in all kinds of ways in society.
 As men, we need to hold other men more accountable for their violent or abusive behaviour.
 We need to honour your interests and pursuits more authentically.
 And we need to remember that you can have orgasms too.

 Many men feel that their partners sees them primarily as the individual qualities or habits that that their wives want to go away or end.
-They also feel too few spouses calculate what qualities they would really hate to lose, and that’s true for everyone.
+They also feel too few spouses calculate what qualities they would really hate to lose.

 PS: If you’re looking for tools to make things better, try reading An Open Letter to Men.

 Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
 This made him as strange to others as they were to him.
 Seeing the self-harm people created with their own over-thinking, Scott dedicated part of his life to helping others live with greater awareness.
 He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he still finds it strange to write about himself in the third person.